rivo/uniseg/README.md

 ## Your Feedback

-Add your issue here on GitHub.
+Add your issue here on GitHub, preferably before submitting any PR's.
 Feel free to get in touch if you have any questions.